TITLE LOAN STATE REGULATIONS AND LENDING LAWS

 State Requirements For A Title Loan

-Each state has different loan criteria that they are looking at for borrowers to be eligible for a loan.
-Here are a few documents you may need before requesting a loan.
+Each state has different criteria that they are looking at for borrowers to be eligible for a title loan.
+You may need the following documents when requesting a loan that uses your vehicle as collateral.

-Proof of ownership and a clear title - You must be able to show that you’re the sole owner of the car that you would like to request a loan on.
+Proof of ownership and a clear title - You must be able to show that you’re the sole owner of the car on which you would like to request a loan.

 Proof of income - It’s not enough to prove that you own the car, it must be clear that you can repay the loan.
 Proof of income would include some of the following: pay stubs, bank account activity, alimony, and other types of income received on an ongoing basis.